A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Introduction

 A GitHub repository containing the codes and datasets developed in this paper is provided as complementary material.
 This repository is available under a MIT license at \url{https://github.com/JoseAngelMartinB/prediction-behavioural-analysis-ml-travel-mode-choice}.

 The rest of this paper is organised as follows: Firstly, Section \ref{sect:relatedwork} details the background.
-Next, Section \ref{sect:RUMvsML} emphasises the differences between \glspl{rum} and \gls{ml} approaches.
+Next, Section \ref{sect:RUMvsML} provides a theoretical analysis of the \gls{rum} and \gls{ml} approaches when used with a focus on obtaining behavioural indicators.
 Section \ref{sect:setupexperiments} then details the setup of the experiments including the description of the methodology used to generate the datasets.
 Section \ref{sect:experiments} presents the results of the experiments and their discussion.
 Finally, the conclusions and future research are given in Section \ref{sect:conclusions}.